greenelab/czi-seed-rfa/manuscript.md

 We will additionally develop platform-agnostic input and output data formats and standards for latent space representations of the HCA data to maximize interoperability.
-The software tools produced will be fast, scalable, and memory-efficient by leveraging the available assets and expertises of the R/Bioconductor project (PIs Hicks & Love) as well as the broader HCA community.
+The software tools produced will be fast, scalable, and memory-efficient by leveraging the available assets and expertise of the R/Bioconductor project (PIs Hicks & Love) as well as the broader HCA community.

 By using and extending our base enabling technologies, we will provide three principle